karendeng00/Suicide-Data-Analysis/proposal/proposal.md

 across the socio-economic spectrum” (Kaggle).
-Each occurrence provided represents the country, year, sex, age (in groups), number of suicides, population, suicide rate for 100 thousand people, country-year, gdp for the year, the gdp per capita, and the generation of a single suicide.
+Each occurrence provided represents the country, year, sex, age (in groups), number of suicides, population, suicide rate for 100 thousand people, country-year, gdp for the year (in USD), the gdp per capita (in USD), and the generation of a single suicide.
 This will allow us to look at a single occurrence, but also group based on incomes, gender, year, country, or some combination of the variables.

 Our overarching research question guiding our investigation is: